turtl/www/docs/architecture.md

 ## Syncing

-Whenever you change data in your profile, the changed objects are encrypted, saved to local storage (IndexedDB), and the syncing system is notified of the change.
-All changed objects are saved in an outgoing syncing table, which the sync system periodically reads.
-If it finds changes, it sends them up to the Turtl API server, in order, using a bulk send (all items are sent at once).
+Whenever you change data in your profile, the changed objects are encrypted, saved to local storage, and the syncing system is notified of the change.
+All changed objects are saved in a local syncing table, which the sync system periodically reads.
+If it finds changes, it sends them up to the Turtl server, in order, using a bulk send (all items are sent at once).

-At the same time, the sync system long-polls the API for incoming changes to your profile.
-This can happen when you use Turtl on another device, or if a shared board you're a member of has changes on it.
+At the same time, the sync system polls the API for incoming changes to your profile.
+This can happen when you use Turtl on another device, or if a shared space you're a member of has changes on it.
 Then the reverse happens: the changes are pulled down, saved (encrypted) to the local storage, and the app is notified of the changes (at which point it loads the changes into memory, decrypted, if it needs to).